damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Structural model/README.md

 ## **How to document a structural model?**

-*Documentation of the structural model can do in different part for each project including*
+*Documentation of the structural model can be done in different sections for each project including*

 * [Mechanic](https://github.com/OPEN-NEXT/wp2.3_template/tree/main/Documentation/3.%20Design/Structural%20model/Mechanical)